 Users change their passwords in accordance with the Password Management Policy.

-A user ID locks after failed log-in attempts in accordance with the Unique User Identification Policy.
+A user ID locks after failed log-in attempts in accordance with the HIPAA Security Access Control Policy.

 The Access Control List is subject to access protection or one-way encryption.